CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 independently.
 In the future, we will probably continue to use this pattern as we extend our project.

 \
-Package Strategy & Code refactoring:
+Package Strategy & Codes refactoring & Organization:

 We put our classes into packages by four layers, from high level to low level: entity, use_case, controller, external_interface, and another folder for txt files.
 We think this is easy for anyone to locate a class file